Arjan Roskam

+Another major criticism revolves around the “Strain Hunters” image Arjan popularized, dramatic expeditions to far-flung villages, framed as heroic missions to “preserve cannabis genetics.”
+Many experienced growers and ethnobotanists saw these trips less as preservation and more as spectacle: high-budget marketing dressed up as activism.
+In some cases, local farmers claimed the crews offered seeds or money in exchange for access, then took cuts they presented as rare “discoveries” to build their brand.
+Critics argue that instead of truly protecting landrace genetics, Arjan commodified them, oversimplifying complex cultural relationships to cannabis in order to tell a good marketing story.

+Collectively, these controversies point to a deeper frustration among breeders: Arjan became the “King of Cannabis” not through cultivating, breeding, or maintaining genetic libraries, but through branding, media, and the ability to take public credit for work done behind the scenes by others.
+While he undeniably helped commercialize cannabis culture globally, many growers feel his fame came at the expense of the people who actually built the genetic foundations of the modern cannabis world.
+In their view, Arjan’s greatest skill was not breeding, it was turning other people’s genetics, labor, and authenticity into a mask to parade as someone who actually did something.

 Green House Seed Company

-Together with Scott Blakey Arjan Roskam co-founded the Green House Seed Company in Amsterdam in 1994 based on the seed collection Scott B. brought with him upon his arrival in the Netherlands four years prior.
-In 1998, Blakey also known as "Shantibaba" sold his share of the company to Roskam, thus making him the sole owner of the firm.
+Together with Scott Blakey, Arjan Roskam co-founded the Green House Seed Company in Amsterdam in 1994 based on the seed collection Sam Skunkman brought with him upon his arrival in the Netherlands in 1984 including Skunk #1, Original Haze, Hindu Kush, Cali-O, Durban Poison, etc. In 1998, Blakey also known as "Shantibaba" sold his share of the company to Roskam, thus making him the sole owner of the firm.

 Arjan's Haze #1 won the Cannabis Cup in 2006.
-Super Lemon Haze from the firm won the Cannabis Cup in 2008 and 2009.
+Super Lemon Haze from the firm won the Cannabis Cup in 2008 and 2009.Arjan has been accused of paying off judges in prior cannabis cups.

 In media

 Strain Hunters

 In 2008, Roskam started a series of documentaries called Strain Hunters, in which he portrays to seek out rare or vulnerable landraces from around the world.

 Roskam fell under public scrutiny since his claims of being involved in working and selecting world-famous Cannabis varieties known as "White Widow" and "Super Silver Haze", as well as his attempts to register trademark patents for popular Cannabis seed varieties.
-Arjan Roskams claims to his success largely contradicts Scott Blakey's life story and work, who is widely believed to be the originator of world renowned varieties such as "White Widow", "Super Silver Haze" and many others.
+Roskam's claims largely contradict Scott Blakey's life story and work, who is widely believed to be the originator of world renowned varieties such as "White Widow", "Super Silver Haze" and many others.